rehierl/abstract-properties/11-x-hierarchies/12-0-setup-variations/_remarks.md

 containment orders

 * a subset can not have disjoint supersets
-* can support parallel components - iff supersets overlap
+* can support parallel subcomponents - iff supersets overlap